campudus/tableaux/GETTING_STARTED.md

 #### `concat` and `group`

 This column kinds combines multiple columns into one column.
-The column kind `concat` is only used to combine multiple `identifier` columns into one column.
-Additionally there is the column kind `group` which can be used to combine multiple columns into one column for convenience.
+Setting multiple `identifier` columns in a table will create a `concat` column.
+A `concat` column combines the values from the `identifier` columns into one column and is used to reference a row in a link.
+The `group` column lets you combine multiple columns into one, for example grouping three columns `height`, `length`, and `depth` together into a single field for the UI as `<height> x <length> x <depth>`.

 #### `attachment`

 This column kind is used for linking files with their `uuid` to a specific cell.
 For more information please look up the Swagger API documentation.
+Can be found at `/docs` relative to your GRUD API endpoint.